jce-il/tdd-nodejs-find-a-person/README.md

 1. [Create a **pull request**][pull-request] to the original repository to turn in the assignment, don't forget to:
    * Assign the TA for checking
    * Mention your pair in PR commits, if rellevant.
+1. Need help? ask at the course forum.
+Found a bug or have an improvement suggestion? please open an issue here or send a PR.

 (A pull-request screencast [demo](http://screencast-o-matic.com/watch/coe3IEeMDa) - done for another course)